hans-jorg/efm32gg-stk3700-gcc-cmsis/Installing-Tools.md

 * EABI (Embedded Application Binary Interface):
 * EABIHF (Application Binary Interface for devices with hardware floating point)

-In the EABI, the parameters in and out of a function are in the integer registers.
-When a processor has a hardware floating point unit, optionally the parameter can be passed using the floating point registers.
+In case of the EABI, the parameters in and out of a function are  transfered in the integer registers.
+When a processor has a hardware floating point unit, by using the EABIHF ABI optionally the parameter can be passed using the floating point registers.

 ## Contents